22 things to know about Hadrian’s Wall and the Hadrian’s Wall Path

 15 It’s recommended that people allow six to 10 days to walk the Hadrian’s Wall Path.
 The longer you allow the more sights and attractions you can visit.

-16 Segedunum is one of many highlight attractions on the Hadrian’s Wall Path.
-It takes the for of the most eastern fort on Hadrian’s Wall and is often referred to as the gateway to the Wall.
-The visitor attraction offers a large interactive museum and a 35 metre tall viewing tower.
+17 Segedunum is also a highlight attraction on the Hadrian’s Wall Path.
+It takes the form of the most eastern fort on Hadrian’s Wall and is often referred to as the gateway to the Wall.
+The visitor attraction has an interactive museum and a 35m tall viewing tower.

 18 Corbridge Roman Town is a former garrison town and is well worth a short detour to visit.
 You will discover the remains of two large granaries, a fountain house, markets and workshops and also have the chance to visit a great museum.

 19 Chesters Roman Fort is found just after leaving the village of Chesters.
 The site offers one of the best-preserved Roman Cavalry Forts in the UK.
 A highlight of the attraction is the Roman baths.

 20 Housesteads Roman Fort is arguably the most significant fort along the length of the Wall thanks to the amazingly well preserved wall ruins.
 There’s another excellent museum to visit and it is home to a model of how the Fort would have once looked.
 The Fort is in the care of English Heritage.